rust-lang/rust/CONTRIBUTING.md

 Documentation improvements are very welcome.
 The source of `doc.rust-lang.org` is located in `src/doc` in the tree, and standard API documentation is generated from the source code itself.

-Documentation pull requests function in the same way as other pull requests, though you may see a slightly different form of `r+`:
+Documentation pull requests function in the same way as other pull requests.

-    @bors r+ rollup

-That additional `rollup` tells [@bors][bors] that this change is eligible for a 'rollup'.
-To save [@bors][bors] some work, and to get small changes through more quickly, when [@bors][bors] attempts to merge a commit that's rollup-eligible, it will also merge the other rollup-eligible patches too, and they'll get tested and merged at the same time.

 To find documentation-related issues, sort by the [T-doc label][tdoc].